-2.12 Notifications and Submissions
+2.11 Notifications and Submissions

-2.12.1 An AO shall:
+2.11.1 An AO shall:

-- (i) provide written notifications to IATA as specified in applicable provisions in this IPM.
-Acceptable methods for such written notifications include email, fax, or other method(s), as agreed to by IATA; - (ii) submit an executed Audit Agreement (between the AO and Operator) to IATA a minimum of thirty (30) calendar days prior to the scheduled commencement date of the on-site phase of an Audit (Opening Meeting).
+- provide written notifications to IATA as specified in applicable provisions in this IPM.
+Acceptable methods for such written notifications include email, fax, or other method(s), as agreed to by IATA; - submit an executed Audit Agreement (between the AO and Operator) to IATA a minimum of thirty (30) calendar days prior to the scheduled commencement date of the on-site phase of an Audit (Opening Meeting).
 Such executed Audit Agreement shall be submitted in triplicate and set out the commercial arrangements and all other terms, conditions and restrictions associated with the relevant Audit (including Verification Audits in accordance with IPM 7.7.5).
-The Audit Agreement shall include an option for the Operator to receive an IPV and the costs for such optional IPV shall be negotiated between the Operator and the AO; - (iii) to submit, along with the Audit Agreement as specified in ii) above, a Request For Proposal (RFP) Summary Sheet, or equivalent summary, to IATA, that specifies costs associated with the Audit, to include, as a minimum: - (a) variable costs (travel, accommodations, per diem, translator/interpreter, on-site supplies and services, other miscellaneous costs); - (b) total cost; - 2.12.2 An AO shall proactively disclose to IATA whether any Audit-related consulting services, referred to in IPM 2.4.1 i), form part of their business operation.
+The Audit Agreement shall include an option for the Operator to receive an IPV and the costs for such optional IPV shall be negotiated between the Operator and the AO: - (iii) to submit, along with the Audit Agreement as specified in ii) above, a Request For Proposal (RFP) Summary Sheet, or equivalent summary, to IATA, that specifies costs associated with the Audit, to include, as a minimum: - (a) variable costs (travel, accommodations, per diem, translator/interpreter, on-site supplies and services, other miscellaneous costs); - (b) total cost; - An AO shall proactively disclose to IATA whether any Audit-related consulting services, referred to in IPM 2.3.1 i), form part of their business operation.
 By making such information available, IATA can make an appropriate determination.
-Any information disclosed will be held by IATA in the strictest confidence. - 2.12.3 An AO shall submit a request for IATA's approval for: - (i) operational exclusions in accordance with IPM 7.1.5, IPM 7.1.6 and IPM 7.1.7.
-Such request shall include the operator's risk assessment of not conforming to applicable IOSA Standards in accordance with IPM 6.2.4 and be submitted as soon as it becomes known to the AO that a registration with exclusions will be required for a specific Operator; - (ii) the acceptance of interim corrective action in accordance with IPM 8.10.3 and 8.10.4.
+Any information disclosed will be held by IATA in the strictest confidence. - An AO shall submit a request for IATA's approval for: 2.11.3 - operational exclusions in accordance with IPM 7.1.5, IPM 7.1.6 and IPM 7.1.7.
+Such request shall include the operator's risk assessment of not conforming to applicable IOSA Standards in accordance with IPM 6.2.4 and be submitted as soon as it becomes known to the AO that a registration with exclusions will be required for a specific Operator; - the acceptance of interim corrective action in accordance with IPM 8.10.3 and 8.10.4.
 Such a request shall be submitted as soon as it becomes known to the AO, but before submission of the IAR, that interim corrective action will be necessary to close a finding of an Operator for an IOSA registration renewal Audit.

-Note: As soon as it becomes known to the AO that aircraft and/or fleet exemption is required and the Operator did not submit such request in accordance with 6.2.2, the AO shall iinform the operator accordingly.
+Note: As soon as it becomes known to the AO that aircraft and/or fleet exemption is required and the Operator did not submit such request in accordance with 6.2.2, the AO shall inform the operator accordingly.

-- 2.12.4 An AO shall, upon renewal of any required insurance policy as set out in the IOSA Agreement, submit a copy of each certificate evidencing insurance renewal to IATA within seven (7) calendar days following receipt of the certificate by the AO. - 2.12.5 An AO shall have a process for the submission of a claim of extenuating circumstances to IATA for approval, as specified in IPM 7.5.6, when applicable during the registration renewal process.
+- 2.11.4 An AO shall, upon renewal of any required insurance policy as set out in the IOSA Agreement, submit a copy of each certificate evidencing insurance renewal to IATA within seven (7) calendar days following receipt of the certificate by the AO. - 2.11.5 An AO shall have a process for the submission of a claim of extenuating circumstances to IATA for approval, as specified in IPM 7.5.6, when applicable during the registration renewal process. - 2.11.6 An AO shall ensure a request is submitted and written authority is received from IATA, prior to the AO issuing any verbal statements or written material designed to promote the IOSA program for commercial or competitive gain. - 2.11.7 The AO shall notify IATA, and the Operator, immediately if it has been determined that the Operator will not, or can not, meet IOSA standards within a time frame necessary to attain or maintain IOSA registration.